 Over a decade ago, we were asked by Thompson Reuters Westlaw to author an entirely new book in their authoritative series for Virginia judges and lawyers.
 We wrote Virginia DUI Law: Understanding the Scientific, Medical, Technological, and Legal Aspects of a DUI Case, (Vol. 16, Virginia Practice Series) and continue to update it every year as new laws and cases come out.
 The current edition is over 800 pages and sells to attorneys at more than $400.
 Being “Westlaw Authors” we have free and unlimited access to their massive digital library.
 Because it is free to us, all of our research for your case is also free.

 I was the first and am currently one of only two attorneys in Virginia with an American Chemical Society (ACS) Forensic Lawyer-Scientist Designation as recognized by the Chemistry and the Law Division of ACS.
 This training and designation means that I understand the science of blood testing for DUI, DUI-drug, and solid drug cases.
+I am one of the few defense attorneys to ever attend and graduate from the Borkenstein Drug Course - "the most advanced course available anywhere for toxicologists and law enforcement professionals" for DUI-Drugs.

 We train other attorneys in DUI Defense.
 We have been asked by VirginiaCLE to teach Virginia attorneys DUI Testing: Breath, Blood, and Field Sobriety Tests.
 In addition, we host the only EC/IR II Breath Test Seminar in Virginia to educate judges and attorneys about the limitations of breath testing on the Intox EC/IR II.